 Slow cooker lasagna wasn’t a meal I ever expected to be making.
-I’ve always made it in the oven – I was dubious that the texture of the pasta would turn out anything other than overcooked and soggy.
+I’ve always made it in the oven, but I was dubious that the texture of the pasta would turn out anything other than overcooked and soggy.

-Slow cooker lasagne is one of those slow cooker recipes that needs a bit of preparation, it isn’t a chuck it all in at once kind of a dish.
-But, once the prep work is done you can just let the slow cooker do it’s work.
+Slow cooker lasagne is one of those slow cooker mince recipes that need a bit of preparation; it isn’t a chuck it all in at once kind of dish.

 - 1 onion, chopped

 - 4 cloves garlic, crushed

 - 1 kg beef mince